-There’s no one answer to this question, everyone’s wants and needs will be different.
-As a starting point, look at your current spending patterns and adjust for work expenses, mortgage payments and other items you hopefully won’t need to budget for in retirement.
+There’s no single answer to this question; everyone’s wants and needs are different.
+As a starting point, look at your current spending patterns and adjust for work expenses, mortgage payments, voluntary super contributions and other items you hopefully won’t need to budget for in retirement.

-Assyat David, founder of Aged Care Steps, suggests taking this process one step further, by dividing your living expenses it into two types of income:
+Assyat David, founder of Aged Care Steps, suggests taking this process one step further by dividing your living expenses into two types of income: